6ajmon/ObstructingWallDissolveShader/README.md

 ### This demo project was made in Godot 4.4.1 for [Obstructing Wall Dissolve Shader](https://godotshaders.com/shader/obstructing-wall-dissolve/).

 ## How to use the shader
 You need to set the dissolve and hue noise textures, as well as the object's GlobalPosition in your code.
-If your object is moving and you want to see it through walls with this shader, update these values every frame.
+If your object is moving and you want to see it through the walls with this shader, update these values every frame.

 ## How it works